• Skip to primary navigation

 7. Confirm by tapping “Ok”.

-A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue on with the reset process.
+A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue with the reset process.
 To complete the restoration process, tap “Ok“.

 Tap Ok to restore default settings